This appendix establishes consistent standards and safe operating practices for Utility Vehicles owned or leased by the

 - triangular slow moving vehicle emblem visible from rear;

 - departmental identification displayed horizontally on each side and rear; and

-- Departmental identification must consist of at least two alpha characters and three number digits.
-Characters and numbers must be a minimum of 3" in height, reflective and of a contrasting color to the background color.
+- Departmental identification consists of at least two alpha characters and three number digits that are a minimum of 3" in height, reflective and of a contrasting color to the background color.

-- Utility vehicles leased for six (6) months or less are required to have departmental identification displayed on the rear at a minimum.
+- Utility vehicles operated for six (6) months or less are required to have departmental identification displayed on the rear at a minimum.

 - Exception: Utility vehicles displaying valid motor vehicle license plates on the front and rear issued by the Minnesota Department of Public Safety.